jfrog/jfrog-cli/documentation/CLI-for-JFrog-Lifecycle.md

 The following sections describe the commands available in JFrog CLI for use with JFrog Release Lifecycle Management.

-### Creating a release bundle from builds or from existing release bundles
+### Creating a Release Bundle from builds or from existing Release Bundles

-This commands allows creating a release bundle from one of two sources:
+Use this command to create a Release Bundle from one of two sources:
 1. Published build infos.
-To use, provide the `--builds` option, which accepts a path to a JSON file of the following syntax:
+To use, provide the `--builds` option, which accepts a path to a JSON file with the following syntax:
     ```json
     {
       "builds": [